scratchfoundation/scratch-extension-docs/index.md

 With the updates to Scratch in August 2014, extensions are now uploaded to and loaded from the Scratch servers.
 However, when creating an extension, your code will be initially loaded from a local file before being uploaded to the server and accessible by projects.
 With these updates developers now have control over their uploaded extensions in the _Extension Library_.
 From there developers can create, update, or download their extensions.

 For more information about the editor updates see [Editor Interface](#editor-interface).
+We've created a [forum](http://scratch.mit.edu/discuss/41/) on Scratch for approved developers to discuss extensions, ask questions, and make suggestions.

 # Writing Extensions for Scratch 2.0